elubar/elubar.github.io/README.md

 <img src="/KittpeakPhoto.jpg" width = 200>
 <!-- ![](KittpeakPhoto.jpg) -->

 (site under construction!)

-Welcome to my site.
-I am a 3rd year graduate student at the University of Texas at Austin in astronomy
+Welcome.
+I am a 3rd year graduate student in astronomy at the University of Texas at Austin

 ### Research Interests